cul/mirador/CUL.md

 $ openssl req -x509 -newkey rsa:4096 -keyout dev.local.key -out dev.local.crt -sha256 -days 3650 -nodes -subj "/C=US/ST=NY/L=NYC/O=ColumbiaUniversity/OU=Libraries/CN=dev.local"
 ```

 Put these files somewhere outside the source tree, and configure their locations in the JSON file described above.

 Your browser may prompt you about trusting this certificate the first time you visit a page using it.
 A cert can be used on any port, so you could use the same cert for running DLC, etc. with an appropriate Rails configuration.

 ### Seeing CUL content
 While you could always add a DLC manifest to the demo client that starts up "manually", there is a convenience page at `/cul.html` (i.e., from the source at `__tests__/integration/mirador/cul.html`) that has a variety of testing manifest links of different content types.

+# Creating a new release

+1. When you are done making changes on your feature branch, create a new branch with the changes that follows this naming pattern:`cul-v${mirador-version}-{cul-release-version}-rebase`.
+For example: `cul-4.0.0-alpha.16-4-rebase` (Derived from these four pieces: `cul-` `4.0.0-alpha.16` `-4-` `rebase`).

+2. Update the version in package.json.
+Based on the example in the previous step, your version should follow this format: `{ "version": "4.0.0-alpha.16-4" }`

+3. Follow the normal NPM package publishing steps (https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).
+Here a couple of reminders:
+   1. To publish, you'll need to have an NPM user account (on npmjs.com), and you'll need
+   2. Make sure that all of your changes are committed and that you've updated the package.json version to the correct version.
+   3. Publish the package using: `npm publish --access public`